shopsys/monorepo-tools/project-base/README.md

 You can also login into the administration section on [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/) with default credentials:
 * Username: `admin` or `superadmin` (the latter has access to advanced options)
 * Password: `admin123`

+## Contributing
+You can take part in making Shopsys Framework better.
+See [Contributing guide](CONTRIBUTING.md) for details.